 Melanie Grammar (2/1/2025)

 Commissioner Grammar of Whitewright is a former care coordinator and staff nurse at Baylor University Medical Center.
 She currently serves on the National Defense Committee of the Daughters of the American Revolution Martha Jefferson Randolph Chapter and is a Board Member of the Grayson College Foundation Board.
 Additionally, she is a member of Sigma Theta Tau International: Honor Society of Nursing.
-Grammar received an associate degree in nursing from Grayson College and a Bachelor of Science in nursing from Texas Woman’s University.
+Melaine received an Associate Degree in nursing from Grayson College and a Bachelor of Science in Nursing from Texas Woman’s University.

 Commissioner Hefley of Amarillo is a residential real estate agent with Coldwell Banker First Equity Realtors and was a teacher for 33 years.
 She is a member of the National Association of Realtors, Texas Association of Realtors, Amarillo Association of Realtors, and the Amarillo Retired Teacher Association.
 She is a former member of the National Education Association and the Texas Teachers Association.
-Hefley received a Bachelor of Science in elementary education and earth sciences from Texas A&M at Commerce.
+Dianne received a Bachelor of Science in Elementary Education and Earth Sciences from Texas A&M at Commerce.

 Commissioner Scepanski is currently the Chief Operating Officer with Apex Primary Care, where he has been employed since 2005.
 He handles the day to day operating activities, including management.
 He is involved in developing and establishing operating policies to support overall company policies and objectives.
 He is an advocate for the healthcare industry and takes part in the policy and rule making process with the Texas Health and Human Services and the State of Texas.
 Jonathan is a board member of the Texas Association of Home Care and Hospice and sits on committees for Government Affairs and Community Care.
 He is an active member of local community advisory work groups with the Managed Care Organizations (Superior, CIGNA HealthSpring) in South Texas.
 He sits on multiple workgroups to advise the Health and Human Services (HHS) in making policy recommendations to ensure that recipients receive the services for which they’re eligible.
 Jonathan has attended Northwood University, with a concentration in Marketing and Management.